epi2me-labs/wf-somatic-variation/docs/quickstart.md

 │   │       └── SAMPLE_tumor.readstats.tsv.gz
 │   │
 │   ├── snv  # ClairS outputs
-│   │   ├── spectra  # Mutational spectra for the workflow; for now, it only works for the SNVs │   │   │   └── SAMPLE_changes.csv
+│   │   ├── change_counts  # Mutational change counts for the sample; for now, it only works for the SNVs │   │   │   └── SAMPLE_changes.csv
 │   │   ├── varstats  # Bcftools stats output
 │   │   │   └── SAMPLE.stats